 The BEL is calculated based on gross best estimate cash flows, without a deduction of amounts recoverable from reinsurance contracts.
 The best estimate of reinsurance recoverable amounts are calculated and shown separately, before being deducted to determine the reported net BEL.

-The BEL is calculated deterministically on an individual policy-by-policy basis for all contracts in force at the reporting date.
-The only exception is the PPI portfolio, which has been grouped for operational reasons.
+The BEL is calculated deterministically on an individual policy-by-policy basis for all contracts in-force at the reporting date.
+The only exceptions are: